grisu48/seidl/README.md

 ![Screenshot of seidl in action when querying the current Google images](seidl.png)

+`seidl` is named after a small beer quantity (typically 0.3 liters) in Austria because it's slightly smaller than a pint.

 ## Usage

     ./seidl gce                          # Query current GCE images